reegnz/reegnz/README.md

 ### Hi there 👋

-I am a passionate CLI hacker living in a terminal 8x5.
+I am a passionate CLI hacker passionate about terminal-based work.

 Tools I find essential for my work every day (totally incomplete with no particular order):